University Park, Florida: Colleges and universities

 Florida International University Modesto A. Maidique Campus is located in University Park.

 Primary and secondary schools

 Miami-Dade County Public Schools operates public schools in University Park.
 Dr. Carlos J. Finlay Elementary School and Olympia Heights Elementary School are in University Park.
 Finlay is on the FIU campus.

 St. Agatha Catholic School of the Roman Catholic Archdiocese of Miami is located in University Park.

+Athletics

+FIU Baseball Stadium is located on the Modesto A. Maidique Campus and has a seating capacity of approximately 2,000 spectators.
+The playing field has a natural grass surface and measures of 325 ft down the foul lines, 375 ft to the power alleys, and 400 ft to straightaway centre field.

+In August 2024, FIU announced a ten-year naming rights agreement with the recording artist Pitbull, renaming FIU Stadium as Pitbull Stadium.
+The agreement was reported as the first instance of a college athletics venue being named after an artist.